drivendataorg/zamba/docs/docs/configurations.md

 After frame selection, resize the video to this height and width in pixels.
 Defaults to `None`

+#### `cache_dir (Path, optional)`

+Cache directory where preprocessed videos will be saved upon first load.
+Alternatively, can be set with VIDEO_CACHE_DIR environment variable.
+Provided there is enough space on your machine, it is highly encouraged to cache videos for training as this will speed up all subsequent epochs.
+If you are predicting on the same videos with the same video loader configuration, this will save time on future runs.
+Defaults to `None`, which means videos will not be cached.

+#### `cleanup_cache (bool, optional)`

+Whether to delete the cache dir after training or predicting ends.
+Defaults to `False`

 <a id='prediction-arguments'></a>

 ## Prediction arguments